firefly-oss/lib-psps/README.md

 Licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for details.

+## Frequently Asked Questions

+### Q: How do I handle webhooks?
+**A:** Webhook handling is intentionally separated and managed by `common-platform-webhooks-mgmt`.
+This provides:
+- Centralized webhook management
+- Signature verification
+- Replay attack protection
+- Event routing

+### Q: Can I use multiple PSPs simultaneously?
+**A:** Yes!
+Use the `PspRouter` service to implement:
+- Automatic failover between PSPs
+- Cost-optimized routing (lowest fees)
+- Currency-optimized routing
+- Region-based routing

+### Q: How do I test my PSP implementation?
+**A:** The library provides test utilities:
+1. Use the test suites as examples
+2. Mock the `PspAdapter` interface
+3. Test each port independently
+4. Use PSP sandbox/test environments

+### Q: What about PCI-DSS compliance?
+**A:** The library includes:
+- Automatic sensitive data masking
+- Audit logging
+- No storage of card data (use tokens)
+- Compliance validation utilities

+### Q: How do I migrate from direct PSP integration?
+**A:** Follow these steps:
+1. Add lib-psps dependency
+2. Create adapter implementation for your current PSP
+3. Replace direct API calls with port method calls
+4. Test thoroughly in staging
+5. Deploy gradually with feature flags

+### Q: What's the performance overhead?
+**A:** Minimal:
+- Reactive/non-blocking design
+- No unnecessary object creation
+- Efficient port abstraction
+- Optional caching can be added

+## Troubleshooting

+### Build Issues

+**Problem**: `ClassNotFoundException` for Resilience4j classes
+**Solution**: Ensure all Resilience4j dependencies are in your `pom.xml`.
+The parent POM should handle versions.

+**Problem**: Javadoc warnings about missing @param
+**Solution**: This is normal for records.
+The library configures `doclint` to suppress these.

+### Runtime Issues

+**Problem**: Circuit breaker opens immediately
+**Solution**: Check your `failure-rate-threshold` and `minimum-number-of-calls` configuration.
+Default is 50% after 10 calls.

+**Problem**: "No qualifying bean of type 'PspAdapter'"
+**Solution**: Ensure you have a PSP implementation dependency (e.g., `lib-psps-stripe-impl`) in your runtime classpath.

+**Problem**: Mono/Flux never completes
+**Solution**:
+- Ensure you're subscribing to the Mono/Flux
+- Check for blocking operations in reactive chains
+- Verify timeout configuration (default: 30s)

+### Integration Issues

+**Problem**: PSP returns 401 Unauthorized
+**Solution**:
+- Verify API keys are correct
+- Check if keys are for the right environment (sandbox vs. production)
+- Ensure keys are properly configured in application properties

+**Problem**: Payments succeed but webhooks don't arrive
+**Solution**: Remember, webhooks are handled by `common-platform-webhooks-mgmt`, not this library.

 ## Support

 For questions or issues:
 - **Documentation**: See `docs/` folder
 - **Architecture**: Review hexagonal design patterns
 - **Implementation**: Follow the implementation guide
+- **Issues**: Check the troubleshooting section above